eypsrcnuygr/express-project-to-practice/README.md

 In Progress

-Here is a Picture what is going to build till now!
+Here is a Picture what has been built till now!

 ![screenshot](./public/scr.png)